Where to stay in Narbonne?

 The must-see historical and cultural sites in Narbonne include the Saint-Just-et-Saint-Pasteur Cathedral, known for its colorful stained glass windows and Treasury room.
 Narbo Via Museum is also not to be missed, as it traces the city’s ancient history through an extensive collection of archaeological artifacts.
 The Palais des Archevêques, located in the historic center, houses two museums filled with artworks and archaeological objects.
 Visitors can also walk on a fragment of the Via Domitia, a remnant of the Roman period, and explore the Horreum, a network of underground galleries dating back to Roman times.

-What is the best time of year to visit Narbonne?
+What is the best time to visit Narbonne?